decaporg/decap-cms/website/content/docs/jekyll.md

 ### Why Not Stop Here?

 At this point you have a perfectly good Jekyll site published on the web.
-Congratulations!
-It looks great, and to update the content on your site you just open your favorite text editor, create or edit a markdown file, then commit your changes and push them to your remote git repository.
+To update the content on your site you just open your favorite text editor, create or edit a markdown file, then commit your changes and push them to your remote git repository.
 But maybe you are tired of looking at markdown, or you find yourself wanting to update your blog from computers without your favorite text editor and tools installed, or you want to make it easier for less technical individuals to contribute to your blog.
 This is where Netlify CMS comes in.

 ## Add Netlify CMS

 ### Add admin/index.html

-1. Create a directory called `admin` in the root directory of your Jekyll project.
+Create a directory called `admin` in the root directory of your Jekyll project.
 Jekyll will copy this directory to the `_site` generated when the `jekyll build` command is run.

 ```
 mkdir admin
 ```

-1. Move into the admin directory and create the file `index.html`
+Move into the admin directory and create the file `index.html`

 ```
 cd admin && touch index.html
 ```

-1. Copy the following HTML into `index.html`.
+Copy the following HTML into `index.html`.

 ```html
 <!-- admin/index.html -->